-David harvesting honey
+Robin harvesting honey

 Best Bees is your side gig.
 Tell us about your other beekeeping endeavors!
 I recently finished my contract working as a project coordinator for the kid’s educational TV show called Look, Listen and Learn.
 It’s a really cool show based in Seattle that focuses on the representation of BIPOC (Black, Indigenous, People of color) in the community and social-emotional learning.
 It’s been really fun working there and I’ve learned a lot!
 We filmed a bee segment for an episode that will be airing in 2021.

 I also run my own apiaries outside of Seattle on farmland in Woodinville and Duvall.
 My friends Andrew and Antoine who run Regeneration Farm were very instrumental in me getting started with beekeeping.
 They helped me inherit my first hive and set me up at their farm with free reign to learn beekeeping.
 The space they’ve given me allows me to teach new beekeepers and people who are looking to get into bees.
 I sell the honey I harvest from those apiaries and have been experimenting with some infusions with peppers lately.

 Outside of bees, I’m finishing my Bachelor’s in International Business.
 I’m pretty stoked to be done with school.
 Outside of all that, I enjoy writing comedy and working out.
 I can’t wait for Covid to end so I can get back on a mic, tell jokes in front of random people, and play sports.